Skip to main content

 When the new tax year begins, some people rush to invest their money in a stocks and shares Isa.
 But with stock markets volatile, is now a bad time to invest?

-On 6 April 2026, the new tax year begins and the annual £20,000 tax-free allowance for stocks and shares Isas resets.
+The new tax year has come again and the annual £20,000 tax-free allowance for stocks and shares Isas has reset.

 Here, we look at the advantages and risks of investing sooner rather than later.